 - Waya: Means "wolf" in Native American Cherokee language

 Some potential names that are derived from places: Alaska, Kodiak, Tacoma

 Potential names that are derived from items in nature: Cloud, Newt, Pug, Shadow, Willow

 Names of real-life wolfdogs: Deogee Shawna White Wolf, Koara, Kota, Nahina Natani, Nakomi, Nannu, Priscilla, Sasha Marie, Sun of Malikye, Tukkie

 Wolfdogs as Pets

-They’re permitted in some places, forbidden in others and are showing up on breed ban lists, along with Pits and other so-called "dangerous breeds.”
-It is illegal to own a wolfdog in Alaska, Connecticut, the District of Columbia, Hawaii, Idaho, Illinois, Louisiana, Maryland, Massachusetts, Michigan, North Dakota, and Rhode Island.
+Wolfdogs are perhaps the most misunderstood—and, many would argue, mismanaged—animals in America.
+Advocates say they can be wonderful pets, while opponents argue that they’re unpredictable, untrainable, and inherently dangerous.
+They’re permitted in some places, forbidden in others and are showing up on breed ban lists, along with pitbull mixes and other so-called "dangerous breeds."
+As of 2021, it is illegal to own a wolfdog in Alaska, Connecticut, the District of Columbia, Hawaii, Illinois, Maryland, Massachusetts, Michigan, New York, Rhode Island, and Wyoming.

 Experts have determined that wolves and dogs share more than 99 percent of their DNA, but those few strands make a big difference.
-Like a wild animal, a wolf must be self-sufficient, capable of finding (and killing) prey, fending off enemies and preserving its life—essentially the opposite of what you want in an animal who’s sharing your home.
+Like a wild animal, a wolf must be self-sufficient, capable of finding and killing prey, fending off enemies, and preserving its life—essentially the opposite of what you want in an animal that is sharing your home.